For a comprehensive review of the Europe market, click below:

 2001

-Our HVI analysis indicates a marketwide increase in hotel values of around 2.0% in euro prices.
-Prague was one of the most impacted cities in Europe in terms of RevPAR decline in 2020, but is showing promising signs of recovery.
-With the limited new supply and the healthy pre-pandemic growth in visitation, a rebound in performance to pre-COVID levels is expected by 2024.
+Our HVI analysis indicates a marketwide increase in hotel values of 3.8% in euro prices for Prague.
+As one of the most impacted cities in Europe in terms of RevPAR decline in 2020, Prague is now on a steady path to recovery.
+While geopolitical uncertainties, such as potential disruptions in the transatlantic alliance, could pose risks to the market’s recovery, the limited new supply and the healthy post-pandemic growth in visitation offer strong support for a full recovery in the short term.

 The widespread impact of the coronavirus (COVID-19) has had an unprecedented impact on hotels and hotel values worldwide.